Case management standards—criminal law

 Bail application

 The file must demonstrate, on an ongoing basis, that bail issues have been considered.
-If an application is to be mounted, it must comply with the requirements of Criminal Practice Rules 1999.
+If an application is to be made, it must comply with the requirements of Criminal Practice Rules 1999.
 When applying for a grant of aid for a bail application, the practitioner is required to provide sufficient information in order to enable LAQ to assess the merit of the application.
 Upon receipt of a bail decision, the practitioner must communicate the results to the client and note the file accordingly.

 Other pending matters